fredcoremusic/shopify-app-cli/docs/getting-started/install/index.md

 redirect_from: "/install/"
 ---

-Shopify App CLI can be installed using a variety of package managers.
+Shopify App CLI can be installed on a variety of systems, using a variety of package managers.
+> Note that for systems that have multiple installation options, you only need to use one of these methods to install.

-### Homebrew (macOS)
+### macOS

+Shopify App CLI is available via Homebrew _or_ RubyGems.

+**Homebrew**

 You’ll need to run `brew tap` first to add Shopify’s third-party repositories to Homebrew.